Compassion-in-Dying/documentation/white-labelling/1_Overview.md

 # Approach to different sized partners with differing levels of technical maturity

-From conversations with CID staff and potential partners themselves, it's apparent that the audience covers a range of technical abilitieand industries, at differing levels of maturity.
-To that end, we've developed the solution with four levels of ability in mind:
+Potential partner organisations that are likely to integrate with the service, covers a range of technical abilities and industries, at differing levels of maturity.
+With this in mind we have identified 4 different partner personas:

+## 1. **Small partners with limited technical maturity**

+**Characteristics:**
-* **Small partners with limited availability of technical maturity** - Will want to avoid technical involvement and will be content with aesthetic customisation options.
+* It is likely want to avoid technical involvement and will be content with aesthetic customisation options.
+* They will likely want to host the full solution themselves as is.

+**Modes of integration**

+* **Direct Link**
+* **[Fork](//TODO: Get URL)** the current compassion in dying repository as is and Host the fork in their own account by creating the appropriate github environments and secrets [see Hosting for details](#hosting)
+*

 * **Intermediate partners with some available technical maturity** - Want more control over the journey than small partners, but don't want to get involved with data storage.